msteckyefantis/is-deep-frozen/README.md

 Find out if your javascript object, function, or class is deeply frozen.

+What this module checks:

+1. Any object, function, or class you input or that is inside your input value will be frozen.

+2. Any buffers you input, or any buffers inside your input value are sealed (buffers cannot be frozen)

-> Note: Primitive javascript types (e.g. string or number) are considered to be deeply frozen in this module.
+> Note: Primitive javascript types (e.g. string or number) are considered to be frozen in this module.

 If you want to deeply freeze your objects, you can use the following: